5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brand-specific_Patches/Xiaoxin_PRO13_special_patch/README.md

 - ***SSDT-OCPublic-Merge*** – Patch for this chapter, see **Attachment** Description
 - ***SSDT-BATS-PRO13***

+> [!NOTE]
+>
-**Note**: The name changes required for the above patches are in the comments of the corresponding source code patch files (.dsl).
+> The name changes required for the above patches are in the comments of the corresponding source code patch files (.dsl).

 ## Annex: Merging Shared Patches